-Falls are the cause of 20% of all job related injuries.
-Of workers killed by falls, 54% had no access to fall protection and 23% had fall protection equipment but were not using it.
-The Occupational Safety and Health Administration (OSHA) consistently cites more companies for fall protection violations than any other issue.
+Falls are the cause of 20% of all job-related injuries.
+Of workers killed by falls, 54% had no access to fall protection, and 23% had fall protection equipment but were not using it.
+The Occupational Safety and Health Administration (OSHA) consistently cite more companies for fall protection violations than any other issue.

-Active Fall Restraint involves the worker wearing a full body harness and complete personal fall arrest system.
-In the case of holiday decorations a good solution would be to utilize a roofer’s bucket kit.
-The roofer’s bucket kit includes a reusable roof anchor suitable for most residential applications as well as a vertical lifeline assembly to use as a positioning device and a full body harness.
+Active Fall Restraint involves the worker wearing a full body harness and a complete personal fall arrest system.
+In the case of holiday decorations, a good solution would be to utilize a roofer’s bucket kit.
+The roofer’s bucket kit includes a reusable roof anchor suitable for most residential applications, a vertical lifeline assembly to use as a positioning device, and a full body harness.

 Most bucket kits have a tutorial inside of them and should be read and practiced.
-A lot of residential construction companies have a small number of employees, and that can oftentimes make it difficult to obtain training needed.
-However, it is definitely worth your while to have all of your employees properly trained.
+Many residential construction companies have a small number of employees, which can oftentimes make it difficult to obtain the training needed.
+However, it is worth your while to have all your employees properly trained.

 A four-hour awareness course is designed for individuals with frequent (daily or weekly) exposure to fall hazards.
-Participants gain knowledge and skills necessary to identify and avoid hazards associated with elevated work locations.
-The course features a series of presentations, demonstrations and hands-on exercises.
+Participants gain the knowledge and skills necessary to identify and avoid hazards associated with elevated work locations.
+The course features a series of presentations, demonstrations, and hands-on exercises.

-More information on this course along with registration can be found here.
+More information on this course and registration can be found here.